William Tunstall-Pedoe: Career

 Tunstall-Pedoe has been an angel investor and advisor to numerous startup companies, including working as a fellow at Creative Destruction Lab at the Rotman School of Management and Said Business School.

 In 2010 Tunstall-Pedoe's engine Evi calculated that Sunday, 11 April 1954, was the most boring day in history.

 The Da Vinci Code and anagrams

 Tunstall-Pedoe created an AI anagram generated application called Anagram Genius that turned any text into relevant anagrams.
 Dan Brown used the software to create the anagrams that were integral to the plot of The Da Vinci Code novel and his name appears in the acknowledgements in the book.
 The same anagrams were used in the film The Da Vinci Code.

 AI chess

-Tunstall-Pedoe was the developer of Cyber Chess published by The Fourth Dimension.
+In 1993, at just 24 years of age, Tunstall-Pedoe developed "Cyber Chess", which was published by The Fourth Dimension.
 It was an early commercial chess-playing program where the weights were tuned with a Genetic Algorithm.